bbauska/TUMx-DWAPNx/README.md

 In this case, this will select any element that has the class root attached

 to it.
-So, in this case, instead of selected by ID, I\'m selecting by CSS
+So, in this case, instead of selected by ID, I&apos;m selecting by CSS

 class and we talk a little bit more about that later as well.
 But for